 - Irony: The Harmony hated dust, believing it corrupted and defiled them.
 Silics, descended from the Harmony, require exposure to dust to gain any sentience at all.

-- Mighty Glacier: have massive health pools and wield hard hitting two handed weapons, but move rather slowly.
+- Mighty Glacier: Harmonites have massive health pools and wield hard-hitting two-handed weapons, but move rather slowly.

 - Rock Monster: Or Crystal Monster, anyways.